 Joseph once came to the Egyptian king's chief cup-bearer and the chief baker one morning, and they were dejected.
 For "We both had dreams," they said, "but there is none to interpret them."

 Then Joseph said to them, "Tell me your dreams."
 [Genesis 40:2-8, excerpts]

 The loss of God's favour in the Bible manifested as not getting divined answers, such as in the case of Saul [Samuel 8, 10 etc.].

 The future is not always unknown to all, if you do not ascribe fit prognoses to good luck.
 The astrologer William Lilly predicted in his 1644 Almanac a Great Plague of London in 1665 and the catastrophic Great Fire of London in 1666.

 Omens and signs may have different sources and purposes, and interpretations differ.
-For example, in England it means good luck if a black cat crosses the road in front of you.
+For example (for the third time by now), in England it means good luck if a black cat crosses the road in front of you.